The department has a role in providing specialist services for people with greater or special support needs and for vulnerable customers.

-The department works with people on Income Management to identify how their welfare payments can be used to pay for items they and their family need.
-People can use their income managed money to pay their expenses by:
+The department works with people on Income Management to identify how their income support can be used to pay organisations for items they and their families need.

-- using the BasicsCard-a reusable, personal identification number protected card that can be used via EFTPOS at approved stores and businesses
+- using the BasicsCard—a reusable, PIN‑protected card that can be used via EFTPOS at approved stores and businesses

 The department investigates public complaints and conducts random sample reviews to ensure stores and businesses are complying with the terms and conditions.

-1. These numbers are point-in-time at the dates specified and do not represent customer movements between measures and on-and-off Income Management.
+- These numbers are point in time at the dates specified and do not represent recipient movements between measures and on and off Income Management.

-The department’s service delivery role in the trial is focused on placing participants on and off the trial based on their eligibility.
-Indue Ltd provides cards and all associated banking and support services to trial participants.
+The department’s service delivery role is focused on placing participants on and off the measure based on their eligibility.
+The card provider (Indue Ltd) provides cards and all associated banking and support services to participants.